Glenview, Queensland: History

 Mooloolah Plains Provisional School opened in 1878.
 In November 1879 it became a half-time school in conjunction with Mooloolah Bridge Provisional School (meaning they shared a single teacher between the two schools).
 Mooloolah Plains Provisional School closed in late 1881 but reopened in 1883 once again in half-time conjunction with Mooloolah Bridge Provisional School.
 In July 1888 Mooloolah Plains Provisional School became a full time school.
 On 1 January 1909 it became Glenview State School.

-The name Glenview for the Queensland locality originated from a post office proposition in 1909.
-It adopted its name, replacing the earlier and misleading name, Mooloolah Plains for the area.

-Glenview Par 9 Golf Course opened in 1991.